Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S1 Foundry Simple Storage/Lessons12.md

 ```

 - Great!
 Now that we configured our local network, the next step is to add one of the accounts available in Ganche or Anvil into our Metamask.
 [This is done as follows](https://support.metamask.io/managing-my-wallet/accounts-and-addresses/how-to-import-an-account/#h_01G01W07NV7Q94M7P1EBD5BYM4):

+1. Click the account selector at the top of your wallet.
+2. Click `Add account or hardware wallet`.
+3. Click `Import account`
+4. You will be directed to the Import page.
+Paste your Ganache/Anvil private key.
+Click `Import`.

+- **NOTE:** Do not use this account for anything else, do not interact with it or send things to it on mainnet or any other real blockchain, use it locally, for testing purposes.
+Everyone has access to it.
+Next up we shall talk more about adding a new network to Metamask.